Lithium (medication)

 Certain lithium compounds, also known as lithium salts, are used as psychiatric medication, primarily for bipolar disorder and for major depressive disorder.
 Lithium is taken orally (by mouth).

 Common side effects include increased urination, shakiness of the hands, and increased thirst.
 Serious side effects include hypothyroidism, diabetes insipidus, and lithium toxicity.
 Blood level monitoring is recommended to decrease the risk of potential toxicity.
 If levels become too high, diarrhea, vomiting, poor coordination, sleepiness, and ringing in the ears may occur.

 Lithium is teratogenic and can cause birth defects at high doses, especially during the first trimester of pregnancy.
-The use of lithium while breastfeeding is controversial; however, many international health authorities advise against it, and the long-term outcomes of perinatal lithium exposure have not been studied.
+The use of lithium while breastfeeding is controversial; many international health authorities advise against it, and the long-term outcomes of perinatal lithium exposure have not been studied.
 The American Academy of Pediatrics lists lithium as contraindicated for pregnancy and lactation.
 The United States Food and Drug Administration (FDA) categorizes lithium as having positive evidence of risk for pregnancy and possible hazardous risk for lactation.

 Lithium salts are classified as mood stabilizers.
 Lithium's mechanism of action is not known.

 In the nineteenth century, lithium was used in people who had gout, epilepsy, and cancer.
 Its use in the treatment of mental disorders began with Carl Lange in Denmark and William Alexander Hammond in New York City, who used lithium to treat mania from the 1870s onwards, based on now-discredited theories involving its effect on uric acid.
 Use of lithium for mental disorders was re-established (on a different theoretical basis) in 1948 by John Cade in Australia.

 Lithium carbonate is on the World Health Organization's List of Essential Medicines, and is available as a generic medication.
 In 2023, it was the 187th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
 It appears to be underused in older people, and in certain countries, for reasons including patients' negative beliefs about lithium.